teamleadercrm/sdk-js/README.md

 };
 ```

-> Note: The fetchAll option is only meant to be used for API endpoints that have paginated results and return meta information about the pagination in their responses.
+> Note: The fetchAll option is only meant to be used for API endpoints that have paginated results and return the meta information about the pagination containing the `matches` key in their responses.

 ## Plugins